How to Declutter Toys: The Only Ten Minimalist Toys Youβll Ever Need

 A great way to promote creativity and better brain-to-hand coordination, you can get a coloring book, print the drawings yourself, or draw with your children.

-To paint, you can use color pencils, crayons, or markers, but my favorite is paint as it provides a richer experience, make sure to clean everything up after they are done.
+To paint, you can use art supplies like colored pencils, crayons, or markers, but my favorite is paint as it provides a richer experience.
+Just make sure to clean everything up after they are done.

 Sensory Toys